incf-nidash/nidm-specs/nidm/nidm-results/terms/README.md

 </tr>
 <tr>
     <td><img src="../../../doc/content/specs/img/yellow.png?raw=true"/>  </td>
-    <td><b>nidm:pValueFWER: </b>"A quantitative confidence value resulting from a multiple testing error correction method which adjusts the p-value used as input to control for Type I error in the context of multiple pairwise tests"</td>
+    <td><b>nidm:pValueFWER: </b>"A quantitative confidence value resulting from a multiple testing error correction method which adjusts the p-value used as input to control for Type I error in the context of multiple pairwise tests"(same as: <a href=This definition is from OBI.
+Please update this note if the definition is modified.>This definition is from OBI.
+Please update this note if the definition is modified.</a>)</td>
     <td>nidm:Cluster nidm:ExtentThreshold nidm:HeightThreshold nidm:Peak </td>
     <td></td>
 </tr>